Dashcon2Romania/dashcon2romania.github.io/plan.md

 ---
 ⠂⠁⠈🔴✦⠄⠄🟠✮ ⋆ ˚｡🟡 ⋆✦🟢｡°✩⠂🔵⠄⠂⠁✦🟣⠂⠄⠄
 ## So you've decided to join us in the ball pit!
-Here's some info on what to expect:
+Here's some useful info:

 ---